3dcitydb/importer-exporter/resources/doc/README.txt

 ----------------------

 * Java JRE or JDK >= 1.6.0_05
-* 3D City Database version 2.0.6 on an Oracle Spatial DBMS >= 10G R2
+* 3D City Database version 2.0.6 on an PostgreSQL DBMS >= 9.0 with PostGIS Extension >= 2.0

 The !impexp.name! can be run on any platform providing appropriate Java support.
 It has been tested on the